 Jennifer M. Feltman

 Dr. Feltman joined the faculty as assistant professor of Medieval art and architecture in 2016.
-Her research focuses on the complex ways in which works of medieval art, whether architecture, sculpture, or manuscripts, intersect with aspects of culture, such as intellectual history, religious practice and political discourse.
-Her research interests include the reuse and adaptation of sculpture, medieval eschatology in visual art, and visual exegesis.
+Her research focuses on the ways in which works of medieval art, whether architecture, sculpture, or manuscripts, intersect with aspects of culture, such as intellectual history, religious practice and political discourse.
+Her research interests include the reuse and adaptation of sculpture, medieval eschatology in visual art, and visual exegesis (the use of images to explain and communicate complex ideas).
 She is currently completing a book manuscript, Moral Theology and the Cathedral: Sculptures of the Last Judgment in Thirteenth-Century France.
 The book illuminates the ways in which Parisian moral theology was disseminated through clerical networks across the dioceses of France and made visible in sculptural programs at the cathedrals of Chartres, Paris, Reims and Amiens.
 With the support of the NEH, she has developed a companion website, which is available here.
+Along with Dr. Sarah Thompson (Rochester Institute of Technology) Feltman is co-editing The Long Lives of Medieval Art and Architecture, which is forthcoming with Routledge.

 Before coming to UA, she was Visiting Assistant Professor of Art History at the University of West Florida.
 Feltman has also held teaching positions at The Florida State University, The University of Florida, Young Harris College and Florida A&M University.
 She holds a M.A. and Ph.D. with distinction in the History and Criticism of Art from The Florida State University.
 She received the B.S., summa cum laude, from The University of Alabama, in interior design with a minor in art history.